segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 To change the name of your schema without disruptions:

-1. Open the Segment app, select your warehouse from the Sources tab, and select **Settings.**
+1. Open the Segment app
+1. Select the "Connections" tab on the left
+1. Select the "Sources" tab
+1. Select the source from the list of "My Sources" that is sending data to the schema you want to change
+1. Select the "Settings" tab from the top (just below your source name)
+1. On the source's settings page, select "Basic."
-2. Under the "Enable Source" section, disable your warehouse and click **Save Changes.**
+2. Under the "Enable Source" section, disable your source and click **Save Changes.**
+> **Note**: This will pause all data from the selected source to all destinations.
-3. Select the "SQL Settings" tab.
+8. Select the "SQL Settings" tab.
 4. Update the "Schema Name" field with the new name for your schema and click **Save Changes.**
+> **Note**: This will set the schema name for all existing and future SQL destinations.
+It is important that you understand how many warehouse destination(s) exist for this source, and that you understand how to rename the schema in each database.
-5. Rename the schema in your Data Warehouse to match the new name in the Segment app.
+10. Rename the schema(s) in your warehouse destination(s) to match the newly modified schema name from the previous step.
+1. Open the Segment app
+1. Select the "Connections" tab on the left
+1. Select the "Sources" tab
+1. Select the source from the list of My Sources that is sending data to the schema that was changed
+1. Select the "Settings" tab from the top (just below your source name)
-6. Open the Segment app, select your warehouse from the Sources tab, and select **Settings.** On the source's settings page, select "Basic."
+1. On the source's settings page, select "Basic."
 7. Under the "Enable Source" section, enable your warehouse and click **Save Changes.**